-7: For the hands-on section, does the team control the system by controlling the system directly or remotely?
+7. For the hands-on section, does the team control the system by controlling the system directly or remotely?

+a.
 Answer: Controlling the system directly, by placing your hands physically on the system is considered hands-on operations.
 (Remote-controlled or autonomous operations are considered hands-off operations).

-8: Are we able to relocate our system on top of the test bed during competition operation during hands-off?
+8. Are we able to relocate our system on top of the test bed during competition operation during hands-off?

+a.
 Answer: If you have to touch the system (even to move it), those actions will be considered hands-ON operations.
 It should be noted that once the systems area attached to the top of the test beds, they need to stay attached during the competition run.
 However, teams may manually move/reposition their actual drills between subsequent "hands-off" operations without penalty.
 If a team plans to use manual repositioning, careful consideration should be taken in the path-to-flight section of their Project Plan Proposal to articulate how this would translate into operations off-Earth.

-9: Could you provide more details as to what exactly "Remote Crew Controlled"?
+- 9. Could you provide more details as to what exactly "Remote Crew Controlled"?
 What is meant by "should be built to work on their own while being controlled remotely"?
-Those seem like opposites?
+Those seem like opposites? - a.
 Answer: Remote controlled means that teams can tether a computer to the system and provide real-time commands to the system via the computer.
-In this manner, a system is not operating autonomously because it is receiving realtime commands from a human (versus making decisions on its own).
+In this manner, a system is not operating autonomously because it is receiving real-time commands from a human (versus making decisions on its own).

-General Technical Questions: Loads & Weight-on-Bit
+General Technical Questions: Loads & Weight-on-bit

-10: Guidelines for impact drilling loads?
+10. Guidelines for impact drilling loads?

-- Answer: Honeybee TRIDENT hammer drill uses up to 4 J/blow at approx. 20 Hz and less than 100 N WOB. - 11: Does the drill force refer to the force applied at the drill tip (i.e. for applied to bit and the force from the bits weight) or just the force applied to the bit? - Answer: Total force that the bit sees. - 12: 100N or 150N Weight on Bit?
+- a.
+Answer: Honeybee TRIDENT hammer drill uses up to 4 J/blow at approx. 20 Hz and less than 100 N WOB. - 11.
+Does the drill force refer to the force applied at the drill tip (i.e. for applied to bit and the force from the bits weight) or just the force applied to the bit? - a.
+Answer: Total force that the bit sees. - 12.
+100N or 150N Weight on Bit?
 Conflicting information.
-Competition basics page has 150N listed, FAQ has 100N Listed. - Answer: (The FAQ was incorrect, but that error has been fixed).
-The drill force (also called Weight on Bit or WOB) should be limited to less than 150 N - 13: Are the Weight on Bit sensor and power consumption telemetry devices provided? - Answer: No. Teams must provide their own.
+Competition basics page has 150N listed, FAQ has 100N Listed. - a.
+Answer: (The FAQ was incorrect, but that error has been fixed).
+The drill force (also called Weight on Bit or WOB) should be limited to less than 150 N - 13.
+Are the Weight on Bit sensor and power consumption telemetry devices provided? - a.
+Answer: No. Teams must provide their own. - 14.
+What is the plan for RASC-AL to measure WOB from a team's design? - a.
+Answer: The judges will manually check that the WOB telemetry output from the teams is accurate with the actual WOB that the bit sees.
+This is done before any drilling can occur.
+As per the rules, a failure to produce an accurate WOB will incur a penalty - The judges will manually compare the actual WOB exposed to the bit to the WOB output from each team by: - i.
+A judge will place a scale beneath the bit; - ii.
+The judge will ask the team to move the drill downward until the scale measures 2 specified values (e.g. 5kg and 10kg TBD); - iii.
+At each location the judge will compare the value on the scale with the telemetry output from the team.